 We amortize intangible assets on the straight-line method by charges to costs of goods sold in amounts estimated to expense the cost of the assets from the date they are first put into service to the end of the estimated useful lives of the assets.
 We have recorded intangible assets related to customer relationships, non-compete agreements and developed technology, each with defined useful lives.
 We have classified the amounts paid in excess of fair value of the net assets (including tax attributes) as goodwill, which is accounted for under the acquisition method of accounting.
-We assess the impairment of intangible assets and goodwill that have indefinite lives (when applicable) at the reporting unit level on an annual basis (as of December 31st) and whenever events or changes in circumstances indicate that the carrying value of the asset may not be recoverable.
-We would record an impairment charge if such an assessment were to indicate that the fair value of such assets was less than the carrying value.
+We assess the impairment of intangible assets and goodwill that have indefinite lives (when applicable) at the reporting unit level on an annual basis (as of December 31st) and whenever events or changes in circumstances indicate that the carrying value of the assets was less than the carrying value.
 Judgment is required in determining whether an event has occurred that may impair the value of goodwill or identifiable intangible assets.
 Factors that could indicate that an impairment may exist include significant under-performance relative to plan or long-term projections, significant changes in business strategy and significant negative industry or economic trends.
 Although we believe intangible assets and goodwill are properly stated in the accompanying financial statements, changes in strategy or market conditions could significantly impact these judgments and require an adjustment to the recorded balance.
-No goodwill impairments were recorded during the three-month period ended March 31, 2023 or the year ended December 31, 2022.
+No goodwill impairments were recorded during the nine-month periods ended September 30, 2023 or 2022.
 See Notes 2(h) and 8 for additional disclosures.